Measurement progression, 5th step

 The purpose of the activity

-In this activity, the learners develop an understanding of the relative size of tonnes, kilograms and grams and the conversions between the units.
+In this activity, the learners develop an understanding of how to calculate the area of a circle.
+This activity should follow the Circumferences activity above.

 The teaching points